HelloWorldLTY/MuSe-GNN/readme.md

 ## Benchmark

 This folder includes the benchmark functions we used for our model.
 Please check benchmark heart datasets.ipynb as a simple tutorial.

-## Contact

-If you have any questions, please post them in the issues of this repo or email: tianyu.liu@yale.edu